 As already described in Section B.3 of the PDD, the project consists of one common turbine of 10MW for which steam is being supplied from WHRBs and AFBC through a common header.
 In the absence of the project activity, the 5.5 MW coal based boiler would be scaled to 10 MW capacity.
 This is the most obvious option considering the capacity of the turbine.
 The cost of a single boiler of 10 MW will also be much lesser than two independent boilers of 5.5 MW and 4.5 MW capacities.
-Therefore cost involved in the set up of a 10MW CPP with a single boiler and turbine configuration is more conservative compared to independent power plants of 5.5 MW and 4.5 MW capacities.

-Variation of gas supply to WHRB, which is dependent on the performance of the DRI Kilns and its effect on the production of steam, has already been described in the Validation Report.
+Therefore cost involved in setting up a 10MW CPP with a single boiler and turbine configuration is more conservative compared to independent power plants of 5.5 MW and 4.5 MW capacities.
+Variation of waste gas/heat supply gas supply to WHRB, which is dependent on the performance of the DRI Kilns and its effect on the production of steam, has already been described in the Validation Report.
 The capacity of steam generation from WHRB is based on the best average flow volume of waste flue gases and at the best available temperature.
 With a steady supply of waste gas, the WHRB will provide its full rated quantity of steam and therefore enthalpy to the steam turbine to produce 4.5MW power.
 With full quantity of steam from WHRBs and AFBC, power generation will be maximum, i.e. 10MW (4.5MW due to enthalpy supplied by WHRBs and 5.5 MW due to the enthalpy supplied by AFBC).
 However since the operation of WHRBs is fraught with several operational problems as already explained in the Validation Report, PLF (or in other term the boiler capability for delivering its rated steam generation) has been analysed and it has been concluded that on an annualised average basis, it can be at about 66%.
 This however does not mean that the power generation would be at a constant PLF of 66% through out the year.
 This is also the reason why backup power is required.
 PDD described the need for dependence on grid power in Section A.2.
-"The generated power will be consumed firstly to meet the auxiliary power requirement of the WHRBs and AFBC power plant and mainly used for in house captive requirement for the associated industrial manufacturing activities such as operation of Sponge Iron Kilns. and to operate Induction furnace etc and then balance power may be partially exported to the grid.
-The back up or standby support power required to meet the fluctuating power generation from WHRB, would be drawn from CSEB which is the local grid and which is part of western regional grid".
+"The generated power will firstly meet its present and future requirement of captive power.
+The balance back up or standby support power required to meet the fluctuating power generation from WHRB, would be drawn from the local grid.
+In case of Surplus the unit will wheel the surplus power to the Grid".